Regenerative medicine is very exciting. But what’s even better than regenerative medicine?

 If one can prevent a problem for occurring in the first place, it is far better than trying to treat it after the fact.
 Of course in many cases we do not know the causes of diseases so it is difficult to prevent them.
 However, many diseases are likely caused by problems with stem cells.

 Therefore, stem cell research, including the work being done funded by CIRM, is likely to have enormous preventative medicine implications as well.
+It does all tie back to regenerative medicine too though.

 The average person can do some simple things to protect their and their family’s own population of stem cells and lower their risk of many diseases.